Ubuntu Podcast: History

 The first episode of the Ubuntu Podcast went live on March 11, 2008.
 Starting with season 8, the podcast rebranded from the Ubuntu UK Podcast to the Ubuntu Podcast.
 On September 9, 2021, the presenters announced that the show would be ending at the end of Season 14.

 Production

 Ubuntu Podcast is recorded simultaneously by the presenters in their respective homes.
-The process involves recordings made by each presenter on their local machine in flac format using the software Audio Recorder.
+The process involves recordings made by each presenter on their local machine in FLAC format using the software Audio Recorder.
 Recordings were usually made on Tuesday and published on Thursday.
 In latter years, two episodes were recorded back-to-back on the same evening, and released over the following two weeks, with post-production being performed by Joe Ressington, funded by a patreon campaign.

-Audio Formats
+Audio formats

 The podcast was published in MP3 audio format on the Ubuntu Podcast, with options to stream content from Spotify or YouTube.
-The podcast was previously also published in Ogg Vorbis format until the end of Series 10.
+The podcast was also formerly published in Ogg Vorbis format until the end of Series 10.
 Audio is licensed under Creative Commons Attribution-Share Alike 3.0 license.